elijah9537/Nyay-Mitra/README.md

 ## 📞 Support

-For support, email your.email@example.com or open an issue on GitHub.
+open an issue on GitHub.

 ---